James Bayliss

-James Bayliss (born 16 August 2000) is an Australian soccer player who plays as a midfielder for Marconi Stallions.
+James Bayliss (born 16 August 2000) is an Australian soccer player who plays as a midfielder for Marconi Stallions in the National Premier Leagues NSW.

 Club career

 Central Coast Mariners

 Bayliss' professional career begun with the Central Coast Mariners, having originally joined the academy in 2019.

 In 2022, Bayliss was part of the Mariners' premiership and promotion winning team in the NSW League One competition (the second tier of the National Premier Leagues NSW system).
 However, the team lost the Grand Final 2-1 after extra time to St George City.

 Bayliss made his A-League debut in 2022.
 Bayliss was part of the first team squads for the Mariners in the 2021-22 season as well as the Championship winning 2022-23 season, departing shortly afterwards.
 Bayliss made 13 appearances in the A-League for the club.

 Marconi Stallions

 Following his departure from the Central Coast Mariners, Bayliss signed with Marconi Stallions for the 2024 NPL NSW season.